rwyyr/chariot/README.md

 application as a set of distinct components.
 Dependencies between components are resolved automatically.
 Runnable components—servers, message consumers, and whatnots—are done so automatically in parallel.
 A proper clean-up mechanism is provided.
 No more bloated mains.
 No more high effort of wiring a new part of an application with existing ones.
-The framework simplifies the one thing and does so right.
+The framework simplifies one thing and does so right.

 # Example